Seal Carving Service

 PRICING AND CARVING DETAILS

-The cost of a standard square seals design and carving is not in our hands, as we now recommend using a Chinese seal-carver in the USA, see the website details here.
+The cost of a standard square seals design and carving is not in our hands, as we now recommend using a Chinese seal-carver in Hong Kong, see the website details here.

 But if you want just a SEAL-BLANK as they are called, a standard 18mm/1.8cm size seal stone, having a blank end, ready for seal carving, with a Lion carved on the top is AUD$10.00 to buy from us.
 This means, you will have to find a seal stone carver to carve your stone, or be willing to DIY it by your own efforts.
 Post fees to your postal address will also apply, as we have no shop for pickups.

-USE THIS USA website TO ORDER VARIOUS TYPES OF CARVED SEAL STONES.
+USE THIS HONG KONG WEBSITE TO ORDER VARIOUS TYPES OF CARVED SEAL STONES.

 Both standard & express shipping is available for your finished Seal (fees extra).